S&P 500, Dow scale fresh three-month peaks

 By Devik Jain and Medha Singh

-June 2 (Reuters) - The S&P 500 and the Dow Jones indexes hit new three-month highs on Tuesday on prevailing optimism around the reopening of businesses, with investors remaining cautious around more disruptions from protests in the country over the death of a black man while in police custody.
+June 2 (Reuters) - The S&P 500 and the Dow Jones indexes hit three-month highs on Tuesday as optimism about the reopening of the economy after weeks of coronavirus lockdowns countered concern over more disruptions from the street protests that have spread across the country.

-Some of the worst-hit stocks in the travel sector, including American Airlines Group Inc AAL.O, United Airlines UAL.O, Norwegian Cruise Line NCLH.N and Carnival Corp CCL.N, rose between 1.5% and 2.7%.
+Stocks in the cyclical sectors, including financials .SPSY, industrials .SPLRCI and energy .SPNY provided the biggest boost to the two indexes.

-Improving economic data, trillions of dollars in stimulus and the restarting of businesses have helped the S&P 500 .SPX climb about 38% from its March lows, leaving it only about 11% below its Feb.
-19 record high.
+Improving economic data, trillions of dollars in stimulus and the restarting of businesses have helped the benchmark S&P 500 .SPX recover about 40% from its March lows, leaving it only about 10% below a record high hit in mid-February.

+"The U.S. equity market continues to rally despite the fact that we're clearly in a recession," said Keith Bliss, managing partner at iQ Capital (USA) LLC.
+"Most investors believe that companies will be able to come out of this on the other side, actually in better shape.. more efficient and more streamlined."

-But investors are keeping a close eye on Sino-U.S. tensions and anti-police brutality marches and rallies that have often turned violent in many cities.
+Traders were keeping a close eye on tensions between the United States and China over the novel coronavirus and trade, as well as the anti-police brutality marches and rallies that have turned violent in some cities.

-Demonstrators set fire to a strip mall in Los Angeles, looted stores in New York City and at least five U.S. police officers were hit by gunfire, hours after President Donald Trump vowed to deploy the U.S. military to regain control of the streets.
+Overnight, demonstrators set fire to a strip mall in Los Angeles, looted stores in New York City and at least five police officers were hit by gunfire, hours after President Donald Trump vowed to deploy the U.S. military to regain control.

-"The reopening of the country and getting back to business is a much larger input into the equation versus what it is seen primarily as a temporary shutdown of sporadic businesses in the major cities that the demonstrations are actually causing the most damage," said Art Hogan, chief market strategist at National Securities in New York.
+"If this goes on much longer the market will start to reflect the nervousness of the populace and the economy here in the United States," Bliss said.

 Technology-focused companies, including Amazon.com AMZN.O, Facebook Inc FB.O and Apple Inc AAPL.O which have led the market recovery, were marginally lower on Tuesday.

-Advancing issues outnumbered decliners by a 2.63-to-1 ratio on the NYSE and by a 1.72-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.97-to-1 ratio on the NYSE and by a 1.41-to-1 ratio on the Nasdaq.

-The S&P index recorded five new 52-week highs, while the Nasdaq recorded 40 new highs.
-Neither indexes recorded new lows.
+The S&P index recorded 10 new 52-week highs and no new lows, while the Nasdaq recorded 56 new highs and three new lows.

 (Reporting by Devik Jain and Medha Singh in Bengaluru, Pawel Goraj in Gdansk; Editing by Saumyadeb Chakrabarty, Bernard Orr and Uttaresh.V)